MehmetMHY/cha/README.md

 ## About

 A simple CLI chat tool designed for easy interaction with OpenAI's models.

-## Alternatives

-If you want to use Anthropic's models in the CLI, check out [Cla](https://github.com/MehmetMHY/cla)!
+It also allows you to easily interact with Anthropic's Claude models and Groq's API.

 ## Features

-- Basic CLI chat interface with OpenAI’s LLM models.
+- Basic CLI chat interface with OpenAI's LLM models.
 - Web scraping capability for provided links (supports JavaScript scraping).
 - YouTube scraping functionality for extracting video transcripts.
   - The YouTube scraper either scrapes transcripts or downloads the video's audio and converts it to text using OpenAI's Whisper model though the Groq API.